FREE HOME PLANNING

 You can make just about everything from scratch yourself in these aisles, and you'll save a bundle!
 And, cut your fruit and vegetables yourself.
 You'll pay a pretty penny to have someone else do the cutting up for you.

 Ever think – Oh!
 This would be something good to buy – I should try it!
 (Me too!)
 Every time I walk past the fresh fish counter at the store, I am so tempted to purchase some because I know it's good for me.
 And, a few times I've actually gone and ahead and bought it.

 However, our family just isn't doesn't eat much fresh fish (my husband and I do like salmon), so to spend money on food that won't really get eaten isn't worth it.
 If you know you're not realistically going to use it up or cook it for dinner, skip those foods.

 So often folks feel like they need a certain brand to get a good product, but nowadays store brands are fantastic.
-They've come a long way from the Malt O Meal cereals I remember as a kid (Malt O Meals are even pretty good these days!), and many stores carry store brand foods that are manufacturered in the same facility as their brand name competitor.
+They've come a long way from the Malt O Meal cereals I remember as a kid (Malt O Meals are even pretty good these days!), and many stores carry store brand foods that are manufactured in the same facility as their brand name competitor.

 There are times when it's actually cheaper to buy a name brand when it's on sale (especially with a coupon), so watch for those deals when they pop up.
 But, be open to trying the name brand because you really can save!

-8. Expensive toiletries.
+8. Expensive toiletries

-High end toiletries (shampoo, conditioner, razors, soaps, etc.) can quickly bust your budget.
+High end toiletries (shampoo, conditioner, razors, soaps, etc.) can quickly bust your grocery budget.
 If you have extra wiggle room in your budget each week that's fine, but if you're really trying to save, shop the generic brands at your grocery store and watch for coupons to get the best prices.

-9. Certain organic foods.
+9. Certain organic foods